seanbao/mnemonas/docs/configuration.en.md

 max_access = 20
 ```

 `base_url` affects the URL returned by the API.
 It does not change the share ID itself.
 Empty values return relative `/s/{id}` URLs.

+Non-empty `base_url` values must satisfy these rules:

+- Use an absolute `http` or `https` URL.
+- Do not include usernames, passwords, or other userinfo.
+- Do not include query strings, fragments, backslashes, duplicate path slashes, or `.`/`..` path segments.
-Non-empty values must be absolute `http` or `https` URLs without usernames, passwords, other userinfo, query strings, or fragments.
-The host must be a valid domain name or IP address without empty labels or underscores; a single FQDN trailing dot is treated as the same host, while repeated trailing dots are rejected.
+- Use a valid domain name or IP address without empty labels or underscores.

+A single FQDN trailing dot is treated as the same host, while repeated trailing dots are rejected.
+Backslashes, duplicate path slashes, and dot segments are rejected because proxies or browsers may normalize the generated share address differently.

+Public deployments that use a reverse-proxy application base path should set that base path itself, such as `https://nas.example.com/mnemonas`, and should not include the `/s` share route in `base_url`.
+Paths ending in `/s` produce a manual-review warning in the security self-check and public diagnostics.

 Default expiration and access-count limits affect only future shares; explicit `expires_in` or `max_access` values in a create request take precedence.

 The `path` field in each policy rule follows the same MnemoNAS logical-path rules as directory quotas and directory access rules.
 Policy rules can set `require_password`, `max_expires_in`, and `max_access`.
 When a rule matches, passwordless create requests and updates that would leave an existing share passwordless are rejected if required.
 Expiration or access-count values above the configured limits, explicit update requests that clear those limits, and updates to existing matching shares whose stored expiry or access-count constraints are missing or above the rule limit are capped.

 The Web share-create dialog shows a pre-submit summary of policy source, password requirement, effective expiration, and effective access limit, including path-policy caps.
 The Web settings page shows a pre-save change summary for share enablement, base URL, default expiration, default access limit, and path policy rules compared with the saved configuration.
 The Web share list summarizes shares requiring review, passwordless links, broad-scope links, soon-expiring links, and stale links, with matching filters and a disable action for high-risk links.

 ## `[security]`